Depictions of Muhammad: Portraiture of Muhammad in Islamic literature

-A number of hadith and other writings of the early Islamic period include stories in which portraits of Muhammad appear.
-Abu Hanifa Dinawari, Ibn al-Faqih, Ibn Wahshiyya and Abu Nu`aym tell versions of a story in which the Byzantine Emperor Heraclius is visited by two Meccans.
-He shows them a cabinet, handed down to him from Alexander the Great and originally created by God for Adam, each of whose drawers contains a portrait of a prophet.
+Several ahadith and other writings of the early Islamic period include stories in which portraits of Muhammad appear.
+Abu Hanifa Dinawari, ibn al-Faqih, Ibn Wahshiyya, and Abu Nu'aym al-Isfahani tell versions of a story in which the Byzantine Emperor Heraclius is visited by two Meccans.
+He shows them a cabinet, handed down to him from Alexander the Great and created by God for Adam, each of whose drawers contains a portrait of a prophet.
 They are astonished to see a portrait of Muhammad in the final drawer.
 Sadid al-Din al-Kazaruni tells a similar story in which the Meccans are visiting the king of China.
-Kisa'i tells that God did indeed give portraits of the prophets to Adam.
+Al-Kisa'i tells that God did indeed give portraits of the prophets to Adam.

-Ibn Wahshiyya and Abu Nu'ayn tell a second story in which a Meccan merchant visiting Syria is invited to a Christian monastery where a number of sculptures and paintings depict prophets and saints.
+Ibn Wahshiyya and Abu Nuʿaym al-Isfahani tell a second story in which a Meccan merchant visiting Syria is invited to a Christian monastery where several sculptures and paintings depict prophets and saints.
 There he sees the images of Muhammad and Abu Bakr, as yet unidentified by the Christians.
-In an 11th-century story, Muhammad is said to have sat for a portrait by an artist retained by Sassanid king Kavadh II.
-The king liked the portrait so much that he placed it on his pillow.
+In an 11th-century story, Muhammad is said to have sat for a portrait by an artist retained by Sasanian emperor Kavad II.
+The emperor liked the portrait so much that he placed it on his pillow.

-Later, Al-Maqrizi tells a story in which Muqawqis, ruler of Egypt, meets with Muhammad's envoy.
-He asks the envoy to describe Muhammad and checks the description against a portrait of an unknown prophet which he has on a piece of cloth.
+Later, al-Maqrizi tells a story in which al-Muqawqis, the ruler of Egypt, met with Muhammad's envoy.
+He asked the envoy to describe Muhammad and checked the description against a portrait of an unknown prophet which he had on a piece of cloth.
 The description matches the portrait.

-In a 17th-century Chinese story, the king of China asks to see Muhammad, but Muhammad instead sends his portrait.
-The king is so enamoured of the portrait that he is converted to Islam, at which point the portrait, having done its job, disappears.
+In a 17th-century Chinese Muslim story, when the emperor asked to meet Muhammad, he responded by sending a portrait..
+The king was so enamoured of the portrait that he converted to Islam, at which point the portrait, having fulfilled its mission, disappeared.

 Depiction by Muslims

 Verbal descriptions

-In one of the earliest sources, Ibn Sa'd's Kitab al-Tabaqat al-Kabir, there are numerous verbal descriptions of Muhammad.
-One description sourced to Ali ibn Abi Talib is as follows:
+In one of the earliest sources, ibn Sa'd's Kitab al-Tabaqat al-Kabir, there are numerous verbal descriptions of Muhammad.
+One description sourced to Ali is as follows:

-The Apostle of Allah, may Allah bless him, is neither too short nor too tall.
-His hair are neither curly nor straight, but a mixture of the two.
-He is a man of black hair and large skull.
-His complexion has a tinge of redness.
-His shoulder bones are broad and his palms and feet are fleshy.
-He has long al-masrubah which means hair growing from neck to navel.
-He is of long eye-lashes, close eyebrows, smooth and shining fore-head and long space between two shoulders.
-When he walks he walks inclining as if coming down from a height. [...]
-I never saw a man like him before him or after him.